100% Satisfaction Guarantee

 is included in all our PDF Extended History products

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Gaston or a variant listed above:

-Gaston Settlers in the United States in the 17th Century
+Gaston Settlers in United States in the 17th Century

 - Fra Gaston, who arrived in Virginia in 1663

-Gaston Settlers in the United States in the 18th Century
+Gaston Settlers in United States in the 18th Century

 - Joseph Gaston, a Huguenot immigrant who arrived in Perth Amboy, NJ, in 1720 along with his brothers Alexander Hugh and John

 - Joseph Gaston, who landed in New Jersey in 1720